IllDepence/iiif-curation-platform-docker/README.md

-Docker setup for running all parts of the [IIIF Curation Platform](http://codh.rois.ac.jp/iiif-curation-platform/) (ICP).
+Docker setup for running all components of the [IIIF Curation Platform](http://codh.rois.ac.jp/iiif-curation-platform/) (ICP).

 # Overview